Foundation Proposal Guidelines

 - To support, develop and conduct educational programs, seminars and courses intended to improve and develop the knowledge, understanding and professional abilities of those working within the interlocking concrete pavement industry as well as those in related industries with an interest in segmental concrete pavement.

 - To conduct studies and research and disseminate the findings to journals, conferences and industry forums; to provide information about segmental concrete pavement to those in the industry, as well as those in related industries, government officials, and interested members of the public.

 The ICPI Foundation will give high priority to granting funds for research and education of

-interlocking concrete pavement and permeable pavement systems that address the following
+interlocking concrete pavement and permeable pavement systems that address the following areas:

 - Specific research into new engineering/architectural applications as well as programs that enhance segmental concrete pavement products, production efficiencies, design, life cycle costs, maintenance and performance, sustainable aspects of pavement (e.g., recycled materials, energy use/carbon emissions reduction, enhance air and water resources), as well as enhance urban and environmental design.

 - Innovative curricula development and implementation by university faculty of segmental concrete pavement systems for civil engineering, landscape architecture and architecture students. (i.e., textbooks, software programs, online training modules).